Limor Son Har-Melech: Early life and personal biography

-Son Har-Melech was born as Limor Elmaleh in Jerusalem in 1979.
+Limor Son Har-Melech was born as Limor Elmaleh in Jerusalem in 1979.
+Her maternal grandparents were Iraqi-Jews.
+Her grandmother grew up in Baghdad and personally experienced the Farhud pogrom of June 1941.

 In 2001, she married her first husband, Shalom "Shuli" Har-Melech, and moved with him to Homesh, an Israeli outpost in the West Bank, where he was a medic and an ambulance driver, and they had a son together.

 In August 2003, during the Second Intifada, while she was seven months pregnant with her second child, her husband and she were driving in a car near Ramallah on the West Bank when five gunmen fired upon their vehicle with automatic weapons and the vehicle rolled over.
 Shuli died instantly, whilst Limor was in critical condition, and her daughter was born prematurely by caesarean section several hours later.
 Al-Aqsa Martyrs' Brigades, a Palestinian militant organization described as the military wing of the Palestinian political party Fatah, claimed responsibility for the attack.

 In 2005, Har-Melech and her family, along with the rest of the residents of Homesh, were evicted from their homes during the Israeli disengagement from Gaza and some West Bank towns, with the settlement being demolished.
 In 2023, a video of Har-Melech in 2005, encouraging her then 2-year-old son as he vowed to "kill the Arabs", was published.
 Har-Melech married her current husband, Yehuda Son, in 2006 and had a further eight children with him.
 They moved out of temporary accommodation into a house in the Shavei Shomron settlement after her seventh child.

 Political career

 Son Har-Melech co-founded the grassroots organization Homesh First, which seeks to re-build the outpost she had lived in until 2005.
 In the 2022 Israeli legislative election, Son Har-Melech was chosen for the thirteenth spot on the Religious Zionist Party-Otzma Yehudit list.
 As the list won fourteen mandates, Son Har-Melech was successfully elected to the Knesset.

 In 2023, Son Har-Melech introduced legislation to ban the waving of Palestinian flags on Israeli college campuses.
 She sponsored legislation to change the penal code to include rape against men in the legal definition of rape.
 It passed the Knesset in April 2025.
 She stated: "rape is rape, regardless of gender."

+Son Har-Melech was appointed the head of the Knesset's Health Committee in December 2025, replacing Shas MK Yonatan Mishraki, pending approval by the House Committee.
+Her appointment was approved several days later.
+Mishraki returned to head the committee in February 2026.